-- 1. The supervisor is normally named when the student enters the program. - 2.
-The Supervisory Committee is appointed as soon as possible, and not later than four months after the student enters the program.

-- 3. The four courses should be completed within 12 months after starting the program. - 4.
-The Comprehensive Examination should be completed within 24 months after starting the program. - 5.
-The supervisor must evaluate the thesis within two months after the student submits it. - 6.
-The thesis should be defended no later than four years after entering the program.
+- a.
+The supervisor is normally named when the student enters the program. - b.
+The Supervisory Committee is appointed as soon as possible, and not later than four months after the student enters the program. - c.
+The four courses should be completed within 12 months after starting the program. - d.
+The Comprehensive Examination should be completed within 24 months after starting the program. - e.
+The supervisor must evaluate the thesis within two months after the student submits it. - f.
+The thesis should be defended no later than four years for the regular track and five years for the accelerated direct-entry track after entering the program.

-7.2 Part-Time Students
+8.2 Part-Time Students

-- 1. The Supervisor is named when the student enters the program. - 2.
-As soon as possible, and in any case not later than four months following the student's arrival, the Supervisory Committee is appointed by the Department Chair or delegate. - 3.
-Students should normally take at least two one-term courses in each of the first two academic years. - 4.
+- a.
+The Supervisor is named when the student enters the program. - b.
+As soon as possible, and in any case not later than four months following the student's arrival, the Supervisory Committee is appointed by the Department Chair or delegate. - c.
+Students should normally take at least two one-term courses in each of the first two academic years. - d.
 The required four graduate courses should be successfully completed within 24 months after starting the program.
-When PUCs are required, the time window might stretch until 28 months. - 5.
-The Comprehensive Examination, both Part I and Part II, must be completed no later than 36 months after the arrival of the student. - 6.
-Each of the two parts of Part I of the Comprehensive Examination should be taken for the first time no later than 20 months after the arrival of the student. - 7.
+When PUCs are required, the time window might stretch until 28 months. - e.
+The Comprehensive Examination, both Part I and Part II, must be completed no later than 36 months after the arrival of the student. - f.
+Each of the two parts of Part I of the Comprehensive Examination should be taken for the first time no later than 20 months after the arrival of the student. - g.
 The thesis should normally be completed and defended within six years after the student enters the program.